Convergence in probability of numerical solutions of a highly non-linear delayed stochastic interest rate model: Abstract

 \section{Abstract}

-We examine a delayed stochastic interest rate model with super-linearly growing coefficients and develop several new mathematical tools to establish the properties of its true and truncated EM solutions.
-Moreover, we show that the true solution converges to the truncated EM solutions in probability as the step size tends to zero.
-Further, we support the convergence result with some illustrative numerical examples and justify the convergence result for the Monte Carlo evaluation of some financial quantities.
+We study a delayed stochastic interest rate model with superlinearly growing coefficients and develop novel analytical tools to investigate the properties of both the true solution and its truncated Euler–Maruyama (TEM) approximation.
+In particular, we prove that the true solution converges in probability to the truncated EM solution as the step size approaches zero.
+Furthermore, we illustrate the theoretical findings through numerical experiments and validate the convergence results using an efficient Monte Carlo simulation framework for the valuation of relevant financial quantities.

 { \bf Keywords:} Stochastic interest rate model, delay, truncated EM method, Monte Carlo method, bond, option contract.

 { \bf Mathematics Subject Classification:} 65C05, 65C30, 91G30, 91G60